How to Have a Multi-Niche Blog: Yes, It Is Possible

 - I am legally blind with a genetic eye disease that caused my vision to rapidly decrease in my teen years, leaving me with a visual field smaller than a dime.

-- I am a survivor of an almost decade long battle with bulimia.
+- After an almost decade long battle with an eating disorder, I am a survivor.

-- I have anxiety and OCD, and I spent many years in therapy trying to learn as much as I could about my mental health.
+- I am a mental health advocate who deals with anxiety and OCD, who spent many years in therapy trying to learn as much as I could about my mental health.

-- I am passionate about many types of awareness, and I hope to break down stigmas and barriers.
+- There are many causes that I am passionate about and want to bring awareness to, and I hope to continue to break down stigmas and barriers.

 - I am a SAHM and wife to a brilliant welder.

+There you have it.
 I am multifaceted, so why can’t my blog be those things too?
-I completely understand that single niche blogs and websites do substantially better in terms of monetization and views, but I have this large platform with so much I want to put on it, so I’m going to do it regardless of statistics and “blogging rules.”
+Yes, I completely understand that single niche blogs and websites do substantially better in terms of monetization and views, but I have this large platform with so much I want to put on it, so I’m going to do it regardless of statistics and “blogging rules.”

 I understand that someone can and probably will get a bit confused by my many topics at first, but there’s rhyme and reason at Housewife Hustle.